After-dev/AoC19-Python/Day 20/README.md

 After we get position of all portals, now the **distance** from each portal to other reachable portals is computed. **Each portal appears twice** in the maze (each pair of portals are **linked** by step of `1`), so each one generates two nodes in the graph.
 For example, if portal is **`BC`**, it generates **`BC0`** (point `(6,9)`) and **`BC1`** (point `(8,2)`).

-The graph for the `example 1` is the following:
+The graph for the **`example 1`** is the following:

 <div align="center">
     <img src="./images/Fig-2.png" width=800>
 </div>

 Now is a **graph problem**.
 This problem can be solved by using [Dijkstra algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), but in this case I do not use it.
 I simulate a person walking in a maze.
 We start at `AA`, walk to a portal and jump to opposite side of portal.
 This process is repeated while next node is not `ZZ` or has not another `shorter path`.
-At the end we obtain the shortest path from `AA` to `ZZ`.
+At the end we obtain the **shortest path** from `AA` to `ZZ`.

-The result for my input data is: `448`
+Result for my input data is: `448`

 ## Part 2